 5. Handling objections

-Perhaps the most underrated of the seven steps of a sales process is handling objections.
+Perhaps the most underrated step of the sales process is handling objections.
 This is where you listen to your prospect’s concerns and address them.
 It’s also where many unsuccessful salespeople drop out of the process—44% of salespeople abandoning pursuit after one rejection, 22% after two rejections, 14% after three, and 12% after four, even though 80% of sales require at least five follow-ups to convert.
 Successfully handling objections and alleviating concerns separates good salespeople from bad and great from good.

 In the closing stage, you get the decision from the client to move forward.
-Depending on your business, you might try one of these three closing strategies.
+Depending on your business, you might try one of these three closing techniques.

 - Alternative choice close: Assuming the sale and offering the prospect a choice, where both options close the sale—for example, “Will you be paying the whole fee up front or in installments?” or “Will that be cash or charge?”